 Different examinations are carried out to diagnose and clarify angina pectoris.
 They include a stress ECG, a heart catheter examination (coronary angiography) or a cardiac CT.

 The treatment depends on the severity of the arteriosclerosis in the coronary heart vessels.
 If a patient has mild arteriosclerosis, it is often sufficient to prescribe nitroglycerin capsules to quickly deal with a case of angina pectoris.
 If the coronary vessels are extremely constricted, they can be widened with a balloon catheter.
 A small tube (stent) is often inserted simultaneously to keep the area open.
 If it is not possible to widen it, the constriction can often be bypassed with a vascular bridge.
+Find out more about these procedures in the chapter entitled Surgery and procedures on the coronary arteries.
 The treatment of risk factors such as high blood pressure, increased cholesterol and a positive approach to blood sugar in the event of diabetes are all an important part of the treatment of angina pectoris.

 The specialists at Hirslanden, the largest private hospital group in Switzerland, are renowned for their expertise and many years of experience in treating your illness.

 You can expect comfortable rooms and a modern infrastructure as well as the highest standards in medicine and care.